mccartheney/Products-Hunt/README.md

 [x] -> tag list

 [x] -> put TrandingTagsProps on external file
-[] -> put a icon on 'see more' product button

 [x] -> separate big files in components

-[] -> comment the code to better compreension
+[x] -> comment the code to better compreension

-[] -> fix bugs to product modal show the name of product, instead the tag
+[x] -> fix bugs to product modal show the name of product, instead the tag